 Plumbing is something that many forget about, and don’t think about until it is too late.
-Most homeowners worry about the price and think they can handle the issue, but beyond a plunger and drain clears, that about the extent of their knowledge.
+Most homeowners worry about the price and think they can handle the issue by themselves.
+However, beyond a plunger and drain clears, that’s about the extent of their knowledge.
 Hence, it is important to know when it is the right time to call a clogged pipe or drain, before it clogs up or bursts.
 Sure, you can try it yourself, but you run the risk of costing yourself thousands of dollars in repairs.
-Hence, here are some signs to look out for, so you know when to call a plumber.
+So, here are some signs to look out for, so you know when to call a plumber.

 #1 – Low Water Pressure

-The reason behind dribbling sinks and showers isn’t easy to figure out since it can come from pipe obstructions, city supply issues, and poor pipe designs can result in it.
+The reason behind dribbling sinks and showers isn’t easy to figure out.
+Since it can come from pipe obstructions, city supply issues, or poor pipe designs.
 If the issues continue to persist, calling a plumbing professional, who can recognize the source of your problem and provide an appropriate solution.
-Either way, some issues can be lessening of water pressure from the faucet in your kitchen or bathroom sink is simply a case of gunk buildup in the faucet’s aerator.
+Either way, some issues can be the lessening of water pressure from the faucet in your sink.
+It may simply be a case of gunk buildup in the faucet’s aerator but i also may be something more.
 Regardless, attempting to DIY a low-pressure problem can damage your home and sewer lines, as well as result in a continued low flow.

 #2 – Slow Draining

-If the drains in your kitchen and bathroom sink are taking longer than usual you should call a pro unless you are knowledgeable about what you should do.
-Similarly, if the tub or any other item located to the plumbing is draining slowly, you need to call a plumber if your over-the-counter drain products or plungers do not work.
+If the drains in your kitchen and bathroom sink are taking longer than usual you should call a pro.
+Unless you are knowledgeable about what you should do, it is best to call a professional.
+Similarly, if the tub or any other item located to the plumbing is draining slowly, you need to call a plumber.
+If your over-the-counter drain products or plungers do not work, action is needed!

 #3 – Terrible sulfur or sewage odor

 If you smell an odor of rotten eggs or sulfur, this most likely points at a broken vent or pipes under your household.
-If you leave this unchecked, broken vents or pipes can cause environmental issues and can wreak havoc on the foundation of your household.
-Hence, unless you want health issues or permanent damages, call a plumber.
+If you leave this unchecked, broken vents or pipes can cause environmental issues.
+It can wreak havoc on the foundation of your household as well.
+So, to avoid health issues or permanent damage to your house, call a plumber!

 #4 – No hot water flowing

 Generally, no hot water means the result of a failed water heater.
 The water heater can break down from a variety of issues, ranging from a total breakdown to minor component defects.
-Yet, despite what may be the source of the heater’s failure, unless you can run the risk of screwing up, it is best you hire a plumber or technician to handle the job.
+Yet, despite what may be the source of the heater’s failure, it is best you hire a plumber or technician to handle the job.
 Since water heaters operate using electrical and gas systems, a mistake in working on them can result in damages to yourself or to your home.

 #5 – Pipes have burst

 During the winter, burst pipes occur when frozen water expands.
-The cracked pipes can cause major flooding, and you can have a bill of a thousand dollars as a result.
+The cracked pipes can cause major flooding.
+You can also have a bill for thousands of dollars as a result.
 Plus, affected pipes can be difficult to locate.
 The damage from the burst pipes can happen in the yard, behind the walls or even below your foundation.
-Once the plumber arrives, he or she can pinpoint the source of your leak, and start working on fixing it immediately.
-However, one thing to know is that even after locating the source of your leak and turning off the main, the water will have caused damages.
-The plumber will recommend you repairs for them as well, so listen closely to them.
+Once the plumber arrives, they can pinpoint the source of your leak, and start working on fixing it immediately.
+However, one thing to know is that even after locating the source of your leak and turning off the main, the water will have already caused damages.
+The plumber may recommend specific repairs, so listen closely to them.

 If you have any questions regarding this article, contact us!